yblin/Supervoxel-for-3D-point-clouds/README.md

 <img src="https://github.com/yblin/Supervoxel-for-3D-point-clouds/blob/master/sample1.png" width="1000">

+## Comparison
+For comparison, we also provide our implementation of VCCS and its variant (See main.cc for more details).
+Please feel free to use it.

 ## Contact

 Please feel free to leave suggestions or comments to Dr. Lin (yblin@jmu.edu.cn), or Prof. Wang (cwang@xmu.edu.cn)